Danielhiversen/AngleCorr/README.md

 libvtk
 libeigen3
-libsuperlu
 g++-4.7
 cmake
 ninja (or make)

-These can be installed on a Debian GNU/Linux machine by issuing (as root) apt-get install libvtk5-dev libeigen3-dev libsuperlu3-dev g++-4.7 ninja-build cmake cmake-qt-gui
+These can be installed on a Debian GNU/Linux machine by issuing (as root) apt-get install libvtk5-dev libeigen3-dev g++-4.7 ninja-build cmake cmake-qt-gui git

 To build the program as a standalone algorithm: